lf1-io/padl/docs/README.rst

 Loosely it can be thought of as a computational block with full support for **Pytorch** dynamical graphs and with the possibility to recursively combine blocks into larger blocks.

-Here's a schematic of what this typically looks like:
+Here's an example of what this might like:

 :raw-html-m2r:`<img src="img/schematic.png" width="300">`